melo601/YoutubeVancet/README.md

 ### Open source

-All of my YouTube Vanced unofficial builds are using these patches
+All of my YouTube Vanced unofficial builds are using these open source patches

 [ReVanced patches](https://github.com/revanced/revanced-patches/)